 In some cases a student may have faced unique and/or difficult circumstances, which played a role in not meeting either requirement.
 Students who fail to meet either requirement may appeal.
 They must submit a letter to the Director of Athletics 1) outlining the issues; 2) addressing why remaining a member of an intercollegiate team will be beneficial to their development; and 3) how this involvement will aid in their academic success.
-If the appeal is approved by the Director of Athletics, the appeal is then sent to the Academic Dean for final review.
-The Academic Dean can approve or deny this appeal.
+If the appeal is approved by the Director of Athletics, the appeal is then sent to the Vice President for Academic Affairs for final review.
+The Vice President for Academic Affairs can approve or deny this appeal.